chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 should fix the problem, and you will be able to see the GUI when running the program.

 ### Interactions inside Unity editor
-Now chARp is running inside Unity editor.
+Now chARpack is running inside Unity editor.
 To interact with the menus you can hold `shift` to simulate the left hand and `space bar` to simulate the right hand.
 The keys `W`, `A`, `S` and `D` can be used to move in the scene.
 `E` will move you up and `Q` will move you down.
 Holding `right click` lets you look around in the scene.
 Another important interaction is the `mousewheel`.
 Scrolling with the mouse wheel moves the currently activated hand forward and backward.
-Using the mouse wheel makes it easy to press buttons in chARp.
+Using the mouse wheel makes it easy to press buttons in chARpack.

 ## Deploy on Device
 The basic steps are also fund on the official Microsoft page [here](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2).
-When the test was successful, you're now ready to deploy chARp to your HoloLens2.
+When the test was successful, you're now ready to deploy chARpack to your HoloLens2.
 Again, go to
 ```
 File > Build Settings ...